-The registered office of Mauritius Sub is located at Ebene Esplanade, 24 Bank Street, Cybercity, Ebene, Mauritius.
-The corporate office of Mauritius Sub is located at B9, New Grounds Building, 1st floor, Industrial Zone, Geoffroy Road, Bambous, Mauritius.
-The registered office of SA Sub is located at 11th Floor, Pier Place, Heerengracht Street, Foreshore, Cape Town, South Africa.
-The corporate office of SA Sub is located at College House, 26 Peter Place Road, Bryanston, Johannesburg, 2060, South Africa.
+The registered office of Mauritius Sub is located at 5th floor, Ebene Esplanade, 24 Bank Street, Cybercity, Ebene, Republic of Mauritius.
+The corporate office of Mauritius Sub is located at B9, New Grounds Building, Geoffroy Road Industrial Zone, Bambous, Republic of Mauritius.
+The registered office of SA Sub is located at 11th Floor, Pier Place, Heerengracht Street, Cape Town City Centre, Western Cape, South Africa.
 All of the issued and outstanding shares of Mauritius Sub and SA Sub are owned by the Company.
 Each of Mauritius Sub and SA Sub has adopted an investment objective, a strategy and investment restrictions consistent with that of the Company.

 In accordance with the laws of the relevant African country, Mauritius Sub and SA Sub will make foreign direct investments in Africa.
 South Africa and the Republic of Mauritius are viewed as "gateway" jurisdictions to investments in Africa.
-In addition to the African Investments made by Mauritius Sub and SA Sub, the Company may make other African Investments, being primarily investments in non-African domiciled businesses that have customers, suppliers or operations primarily conducted in, or dependent on, Africa.
-Subject to compliance with applicable law, the Company is also permitted to incorporate one or more additional wholly-owned subsidiary entities to make African Investments as the Company deems necessary from time to time.
+In addition to the Portfolio Investments made by Mauritius Sub and SA Sub, the Company may make other Portfolio Investments, being primarily investments in non-African domiciled businesses that have customers, suppliers or operations primarily conducted in, or dependent on, Africa.
+Subject to compliance with applicable law, the Company is also permitted to incorporate one or more additional wholly-owned subsidiary entities to make Portfolio Investments as the Company deems necessary from time to time.